hinterlab/irxssauth/README.md

 Install this module using the composer then run a dev/build and flush the website.

-Optionally add the following two lines to the top of the root .htaccess file for staging site protection:
+Add the following lines to the top of the root .htaccess file for staging site protection:

 `## Enable FCGI HTTP Authorization Header ###` `SetEnvIf Authorization .+ HTTP_AUTHORIZATION=$0`